kris927b/TextBlaster/README.md

 ## TextBlaster Development Roadmap

 The roadmap for TextBlaster is divided into 6 phases, with subtasks to complete.
-Each phase is denoted by a theme.
+Each subtask is supposed to be a self isolated PR, and once the phase is done a new major version can be released.
+Each phase is denoted by a theme, that explains the grouping of sub-tasks.

 ### **Phase 1: Foundational Robustness & Developer Experience**
 **Theme:** Solidify the core application by enhancing stability, standardizing practices, and improving the development loop.
 This phase is about building a reliable and maintainable foundation.